 YPF is an in-depth program that teaches and encourages educators to use playwriting techniques as a complementary educational tool, and in our partner schools, most teachers in the program spend approximately 6 weeks of a 36-week curriculum using these tools.
 90% of the schools served by YPF are schools in the poverty bracket as defined by the federal government.

-Pegasus Theatre Chicago’s Young Playwrights Festival In-School Program places professional playwrights in classrooms in some of the city’s most disadvantaged neighborhoods to promote creativity, literacy and writing skills, foster critical thinking, hone decision-making skills and build self-confidence.
-Through reading, improvisation, creative writing exercises, role-play and class discussions, YPF’s experienced teaching artists introduce students to the essentials of playwriting as well as best practices in the annual play competition.
-Students capture their own stories and explore their cultures and communities to craft one-act plays.
-During the residency, playwrights inspire teens to become more confident writers by focusing on story and structure.
-Students learn how to participate in constructive and supportive peer critique, building life skills such as courage, resilience and compassionate communication.
-At the end of each 12-15 session classroom residency, a team of professional actors and directors perform select excerpts of student plays for the school community.
+Pegasus Theatre Chicago’s Young Playwrights Festival In-School Program places professional playwrights in CPS classrooms in some of the city’s most disadvantaged neighborhoods to promote literacy and writing skills, foster critical thinking, hone decision-making skills and build self-confidence.
+Through reading, scene study, creative writing exercises, role-play and class discussions, YPF’s experienced teaching artists introduce students to the essentials of playwriting as well as best practices in the annual play competition.
+Students capture their own stories and explore their cultures and communities by writing one-act plays.
+During the residency, playwrights inspire teens to become more confident writers by focusing on story and structure rather than grammatical correctness.
+Students learn how to participate in peer constructive criticism, building life skills such as courage, resilience and compassionate communication.
+At the end of each 12-session classroom residency, a team of professional actors and directors perform select excerpts of student plays for the school community.
 A moderated discussion further encourages everyone present to engage with the work and helping their peers to improve their plays.